Relationship of Peter Mandelson and Jeffrey Epstein: Mandelson's response

+Mandelson seen in Regent's Park, London, in the midst of the scandal, April 2026.

+In February 2025, when asked about his relationship with Epstein by the Financial Times, Mandelson said: "I regret ever meeting him or being introduced to him by his partner Ghislaine Maxwell.
+I regret even more the hurt he caused to many young women.
+I'm not going to go into this.
+It's an FT obsession and frankly you can all fuck off.
+OK?".
+His remark sparked significant criticism regarding his suitability for a high-profile diplomatic role.

 In a September 2025 interview with journalist Harry Cole for the YouTube show Harry Cole Saves the West, Mandelson discussed his relationship with Epstein.
 His comments came after the release of US documents detailing his interactions with Epstein, including a 2003 message where Mandelson called Epstein his "best pal".
 During the interview, Mandelson said he deeply regrets continuing his association with Epstein for "far longer than I should have done" and that the association has felt like "an albatross around my neck" since Epstein's death.
-He stated was "taken in" and "fell for his lies," believing Epstein's assurances about his 2008 conviction for soliciting prostitution from an underage person, but now recognises Epstein as a "charismatic criminal liar".
+He stated that he was "taken in" and "fell for his lies," believing Epstein's assurances about his 2008 conviction for soliciting prostitution from an underage person, but now recognised Epstein as a "charismatic criminal liar".
 He expressed "profound sympathy" for Epstein's victims and claimed that during his association with Epstein, he never saw any evidence of criminal activity.
 Mandelson suggested that as a gay man, he "never sought and nor did [Epstein] offer any introductions to women in the way that allegedly he did for others".
 He acknowledged that more "very embarrassing" correspondence with Epstein would likely come to light, adding, "I can't rewrite history".